overview/overview-local/README.md

 coffee; in half an hour or so, return to see Overview's URL on the screen.
 (It's probably [http://192.168.99.100:9000/](http://192.168.99.100:9000/).)

-## Giving Overview more resources (on OS X and Windows)
+## <a name="resources">Giving Overview enough resources (on OS X and Windows)</a>

-Linux users should skip this section.
+Linux users should skip this section, but Windows and Mac users probably need it.

 On OS X and Windows, Overview runs in Docker's "virtual machine".
 The virtual machine restricts the amount of memory and number of processors Overview can